 In most health plans, there is a mismatch between the widespread prevalence of chronic back and joint pain and the available benefits for treatment options.
 Many people with chronic conditions remain underinsured, spending greater than 10% of their incomes on medical care, excluding premiums.
 In addition, access to specialist care and services such as physical therapy are often subjected to limitations.

 For organizations with high MSK spend attributed to chronic pain, at the minimum, generous coverage is needed for comprehensive, interdisciplinary modalities of treatment like physical therapy, stress management, rehabilitation, alternative therapies and medications that are known to be effective and safer than usual care.
-For cost-sharing, benefit leaders should explore new and innovative models such as value-based benefit designs (VBID), where member co-pays would be reduced or eliminated for best-practice pain treatment.
+For cost-sharing, benefit leaders should explore new and innovative models such as dynamic value-based benefit designs (VBID), where member co-pays would be reduced or eliminated for best-practice pain treatment.
 VBID have proven successful in encouraging healthy behaviors and reducing health care costs.

 Another strategy is to align incentives with patient outcomes rather than the current fee-for-service reimbursement that rewards volume over quality.
 When outcomes are rewarded, clinicians are more likely to use therapies seen to be effective.